pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/AddingToGRDB.md

  }
 ```

+> Note: The `"reminder"` argument is provided to `@Table` due to a naming convention difference
+> between SQLiteData and GRDB.
+More details below.

 > Tip: For an incremental migration you can use all 3 of `PersistableRecord`, `FetchableRecord`
-_and_ `@Table`.
+> _and_ `@Table`.
 That will allow you to use the query building tools from both GRDB and SQLiteData
-as you transition.
+> as you transition.

-> Note: The "reminder" argument is provided to `@Table` do to a naming convention difference between
-> SQLiteData and GRDB.
-More details below.

 Once that is done you will be able to make use of the type-safe and schema-safe query building
 tools of this library: